KurtD/lottery-react/README.md

 # Description

-This is a simple react.js UI using Create React App for a Lottery Smart Contract deployed to the Rinkeby Test Network.
+This is a simple react.js UI for a Lottery Smart Contract deployed to the Rinkeby Test Network.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting Started with lottery-react

 ## Available Scripts